-Looking for the best hostel in Berlin?
-Well, it might take you a while as there are a lot of hostels to choose from!
-There are budget hostels, party hostels and everything in between!
+Are you a solo traveller and looking for the best hostel in Berlin?
+Well, it might take you a while as there are a lot of hostels in Berlin to choose from!
+There are budget hostels, party hostels, independent hostels and everything in between!
 If you’re struggling to find one that suits you then read about my stay at EastSeven Hostel in Berlin.

 EastSeven Hostel Berlin Information